 Routine Health Examinations

 We promise your first visit to Veterinaire Pet Care to be a pleasant, informative experience for you and a happy experience for your pet.
-You will be greeted warmly and taken care of by our friendly receptionist, and your pet will be cared for by Dr. Waxman and his compassionate technicians.
+You will be greeted warmly and taken care of by our friendly receptionist, and your pet will be cared for by Dr. Waxman or Dr. Jones and their compassionate technicians.

 We recommend you have your new pet examined as soon as possible.
 A thorough exam can determine if your pet has any infections or genetic problems.
 We can also test for parasites, contagious diseases, and other internal illnesses.